vishnugamini/vishnugamini/README.md

 [![SVG
 Banners](https://svg-banners.vercel.app/api?type=typeWriter&text1=Welcome%20to%20my%20Dungeon%20🔗&width=1200&height=250)](https://github.com/Akshay090/svg-banners)
-<h1 align="center">Hi 👋, I'm Vishnu Gamini</h1>
+<h1 align="center">Hi 👋, I'm Vishnu </h1>
-<h3 align="center">fancy self-learning, only way to learn something effectively rather than relying on someone else.
-Intrigued by web development.
-Especially fascinated by the backend web technologies.</h3>
+<h3 align="center">I am an aspiring machine learning enthusiast who is passionate about developing skills related to AI and ML.
+My current focus is on learning and mastering machine learning techniques, algorithms, and tools to solve complex problems in various domains.
+I believe in continuous learning, and I am always exploring new technologies and techniques to enhance my knowledge and expertise. </h3>

-- 🔭 I’m currently trying to enhance my skill-set by majorly focusing on learning web development tools and reinforce them by implementing projects.
+- 🔭 I’m currently trying to enhance my skill-set by majorly focusing on learning Node.js for web development and Flutter for mobile app development.
+I am confident that my combination of machine learning and web/mobile development skills will enable me to create innovative solutions that leverage the power of AI.
+-
+- In addition to my passion for machine learning, I am also expanding my skill set by learning Node.js for web development and Flutter for mobile app development.

-- 🌱 At the moment learning **javascript and sql**
+- 🌱 At the moment learning **Deep learning**

 - 📫 How to reach me **gamini.vishnu@gmail.com**

-- ⚡ **the fact that there are numerous amount of technologies that I still haven't heard of makes me wanna constantly browse and read to get to know about new things.**
+- ⚡ **One of my strengths is my ability to think creatively when it comes to problem-solving.
+I enjoy tackling challenges and exploring multiple approaches to solving complex problems.
+I prefer to take a hands-on approach to mastering new skills and techniques, and I am committed to continuous learning and growth.**

 <img align="right" alt="CodingGIF" width=600
     src="https://i.pinimg.com/originals/2a/53/65/2a53651a35816f499270d8275fd5318f.gif">